pablodecm/phd_thesis/src/103_chapter_3.md

 of the likelihood-free techniques that will be presented later in this chapter strongly depend on the dimensionality of the observable space considered.
-Hence, it is desirable to further combine the reconstructed outputs in a lower dimensional *summary statistics*, either of each single observation or a set of multiple observations, so simpler statistical models that related the parameters of interest with the observations can be constructed.
+Hence, it is desirable to further combine the reconstructed outputs in a lower dimensional *summary statistic*, which can be either a function of each single observation or a set of multiple observations, so simpler statistical models that relate the parameters of interest with the observations can be constructed.

-Insofar we have been dealing with the problem of how a single event is distributed $p ( \boldsymbol{x}|\boldsymbol{\theta})$, however in practise a collection
+Until now, we have been dealing with the problem of how a single event is distributed $p ( \boldsymbol{x}|\boldsymbol{\theta})$, however in practice a collection
 $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$ of events
-are considered for inference.
-Let us first the set $D$, before any trigger or event selection, similarly that what was done at the beginning of [Section @sec:model_overview].
+is considered for inference.
+Let us first consider again the set $D$, before any trigger or event selection, similarly to what was done at the beginning of [Section @sec:model_overview].
 Because of the independence between events, the probability density of a given set $D$ can be expressed as the product